-- Evaluation of t terminates with a result t'. - Evaluation of t terminates which en exception indicating a pattern match failure or a non-implemented function.
-As sketched in §2.5, this can be interpreted as partiality.
+- Evaluation of t terminates with a result t'. - Evaluation of t terminates which an exception indicating a pattern match failure or a non-implemented function.
+As sketched in §2.5, this can be interpreted as partiality. - Evaluation raises any other kind of exception.